 - 1. Establish shared standards and data ecosystem for low-carbon products. - Make targeted interventions to compress the adoption cycle for new blends and materials to ~5-10 years, including: - Investing in accelerated testing and validation, - Engaging key customers to facilitate the expanded use of low-carbon materials, including adopting performance-based standards, and - Providing technical and financial assistance to facilitate adoption in the broader value chain (e.g., small ready-mix companies, subcontractors). - 3.
 Develop alternative procurement models that provide cement projects with firm, long-term offtake commitments to attract risk-averse capital. - 4.
 Develop policy and market models that offset structural costs, including: - Providing policy support to offset challenging economics, - > Supporting premiums with coordinated procurement in the public and private sectors, and - Requiring the use of low-carbon materials in construction regulations. - 5.
 For pre-deployment technologies, provide continuing support to accelerate progress along the RDD&D continuum, including: - Supporting early project development and creation of archetypal business models and terms for technologies at a higher TRL today, and - Continuing to invest in transformative R&D for technologies at a lower TRL today. - 6.
-Implement robust community benefits plans and agreements that are responsive to public concerns, mitigate potential harms, and ensure accountability.
+Implement robust plans and agreements that are responsive to public concerns, mitigate potential harms, and ensure accountability.

-DOE, together with other federal agencies and state and local governments, has tools to address many of these issues and is committed to working with communities and the private sector to accelerate the deployment of green cement technologies, establish the U.S. as a global leader in cement decarbonization, and meet the country's climate, economic, and environmental justice goals.
+DOE, together with other federal agencies and state and local governments, has tools to address many of these issues and is committed to working with communities and the private sector to accelerate the deployment of green cement technologies, establish the U.S. as a global leader in cement.